ACDguide/Governance/_sources/tech/coding.md

 There are code standards and conventions available depending on the language you are using (see references below) and sometimes also conventions adopted for specific collaborative projects.
 These can be complex and out of scope for smaller projects and/or a simple code.
 This page lists a few simple tips to make a code readable and safer from bugs.<br>
  In the video linked below, kindly provided by DataTAS, the presenter gives some useful tips which can be applied to any language:

-"Reproducible research how to write code that is built to last"
+"Reproducible research: How to write code that is built to last"

 It is worth watching the video (the actual presentation is about half of the video ~35 minutes) to understand fully how valuable these tips are and also to get a perspective from someone who went from a science background to a commercial software engineering position.